photo: Albert Pujols (Jeff Curry/USA TODAY Sports)

 There are no trade or acquisition rumors to report.

-- 8/31 The Cardinals sent RHP Jack Flaherty on a rehab assignment to the Springfield Cardinals.
+- 8/9 The Cardinals sent 1B Juan Yepez on a rehab assignment to the Memphis Redbirds.

-- 9/1 The Cardinals recalled RHP James Naile from the Memphis Redbirds.
+- 8/10 The Cardinals recalled RHP Jake Woodford from the Memphis Redbirds.

 - RHP Alex Reyes (frayed right labrum) remains on the 60-day IL.
-The right hander had surgery on the shoulder back in May.
-It is unlikely Reyes will pitch this season.
+The right hander received a second opinion and had surgery on the shoulder.
+No return date has been reported.

 - RHP Drew VerHagen (right hip impingement) was transferred to the 60-day injured list.
 VerHagen had hip surgery and is out for the remainder of the season.

-After the homestand, the team makes a brief trip to Pittsburgh for a three-game weekend series.
-The Cardinals return to St. Louis to begin a six game homestand, two with the Brewers followed by four with the Reds.
+After the homestand, the team makes a brief trip to Pittsburgh to play a three game weekend series.

 The regular season schedule can be found here.